campbell-rehu/notes/udemy-aws-certified-developer-associate-course/section-7-elb-asg/notes.md

 - Support for HTTP/2 and Websockets
 - Support redirects
 - Support routing tables
-  - Routing based on path in URL
+  - Routing based on path in URL e.g. /user and /search can sit behind the same ALB
   - Routing based on hostname in URL
   - Routing based on Query String, Headers
 - ALB great for microservices and container-based application